 Instructions to TGah Editor: Change the 1st paragraph of this subclause as follows:

 When the RAW is not restricted to STAs whose AID bits in the TIM element are equal(#1185) to 1 (the RAW Type field is equal(#1185) to 0 and the Bit 0 of the RAW Type Options field is equal(#1185) to 0),(#1981) all STAs that belong to a RAW group are allowed to access the medium in the RAW of the RAW group, an AP assigns a time slot for each STA that belongs to the RAW group (9.21.5.3).
 Each STA that belongs to the RAW group shall start to contend for the WM not earlier than the start of the assigned time slot.
-The channel access is based on DCF or EDCA.
+The channel access is based on EDCA.

 8.4.2.28 EDCA Parameter Set element